-The majority of electric shock sensations in the leg are caused by some type of disruption of the vertebrae in the lumbar spine, right between the pelvis and rib cage or a damage to the peripheral nerve.
+The majority of electric shock pain in the legs are caused by some type of disruption between the vertebrae or a damage to the peripheral nerve.
 The possible causes include:

-Occurs when an intervertebral disc falls out of its place, causing a radiating pain with electric-like stabs and usually affecting one of the legs.
+A herniated disk occurs when an intervertebral disc falls out of its place, which can press on a nerve and cause a radiating pain with electric-like stabs from the buttock into the leg.

 It is a narrowing of the spaces between the vertebrae caused by a deterioration of cartilage.
 It compresses the nerve roots and spinal cord, resulting in pain and electric shocks in the legs when walking or standing.

-It is an inflammation of the arachnoid lining, which surrounds the brain and spinal cord.
-It causes chronic pain in the lower back and limbs with electric-like shocks in the legs.
+It is an inflammation of the arachnoid lining, which protects the nerves of spinal cord.
+It causes chronic pain in the lower back and limbs and can cause severe shooting pain like electric shock sensations in legs.